spinetree/book_app/README.md

 Number and name of feature: 6 More styling - SMACSS

-Estimate of time needed to complete:
+Estimate of time needed to complete: 1.5 hours

-Start time:
+Start time: 7pm

-Finish time: n/a
+Finish time: 8pm

-Actual time needed to complete: n/a
+Actual time needed to complete: 1 hours

 ** --------------------------------------------------------------------------**